Teaching Geography: Workshop 8

 Ms. Marlene Brubaker, ninth-grade Earth science/biology teacher,

 Philadelphia Mennonite High School, Philadelphia, Pennsylvania

 Marlene Brubaker has been teaching at Philadelphia Mennonite High School for the past four years.
-As part of her efforts to work for the betterment of her students and provide opportunities for their success, Marlene's environmental science course provides a number of field trips in partnership with the Peopling Philadelphia Cooperative throughout students' freshman year.
-These trips provide them with a wealth common of experiences that they can draw on throughout their high school career.
+As part of her efforts to work for the betterment of her students and provide opportunities for their success, Marlene's environmental science course provides a number of field trips in partnership with the Peopling of Philadelphia Collaborative throughout students' freshman year.
+These trips provide them with a wealth of common experiences that they can draw on throughout their high school career.

-Ms. Mary Pat Evans, 7th- and 8th-grade earth science and field studies
+Ms. Mary Pat Evans, seventh- and eighth-grade Earth science and field studies

 Londonderry School, Harrisburg, Pennsylvania